robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-security-overview.md

 ---
-title: Visão geral de segurança do Banco de Dados SQL do Azure | Microsoft Docs
+title: Visão geral da segurança do banco de dados SQL do Azure
 description: Saiba mais sobre a segurança do SQL Server e Banco de Dados SQL do Azure, incluindo as diferenças entre a nuvem e o SQL Server local.
 services: sql-database
 ms.service: sql-database